Alabama State Route 92: Route description

 The current route of SR 92 travels through Coffee and Dale counties along a two-lane road, mainly through rural areas of Alabama's Wiregrass region and travels in a generally east–west orientation.
 The route shares a brief concurrency with SR 85 as it approaches Clayhatchee.

 History

 While the current designation of SR 92 was formed in 1962, the route has undergone significant realignment since then.
 Initially, the route connected Daleville in Dale County and Wicksburg in Houston County, traveling in a southeasterly direction from an intersection with SR 85 to an intersection with US 84.
 The route was realigned in 1995 when it essentially exchanged routes with US 84.
 The former route of SR 92 was improved; becoming a four-lane divided highway, and US 84 was realigned to the enhanced roadway.
-By rerouting US 84 through Daleville, it provided access to Fort Rucker along a U.S. highway.
+By rerouting US 84 through Daleville, it provided access to Fort Rucker (now Fort Novosel) along a U.S. highway.